PSEG to begin removing more giant steel poles on Eastport roadway

 A PSEG spokeswoman confirmed the work, saying the company "is committed to the safety of our customers and employees."

-Newsday first reported on the plan to remove these poles two years ago, saying the cost to underground them would be $7.1 million.
+Newsday first reported on the plan to remove these poles two years ago, saying the cost to put them underground would be $7.1 million.
 Spokeswoman Elizabeth Flagler said the cost remained the same but didn't disclose why it took two years to start the work.

-One of the largest steel poles set for replacement is one that bears a large dent from where a car driven by Matthew Hillebrand, then 47, of Babylon, crashed into it on Dec.
+One of the largest steel poles set for replacement is one that bears a large dent from where a car driven by Matthew Hillebrand, 47, of Babylon, crashed into it on Dec.
 11, 2017, causing the car to burst into flames, Newsday reported.
 Hillebrand later died of his injuries.
-A second fatality occurred in 2021 when a couple driving on a northern stretch of the roadway struck a steel pole on Nov.
-8, 2021, killing a passenger and severely injuring the driver.
+A second fatality occurred in 2020 when a couple driving on a northern stretch of County Road 51 struck a steel pole on Nov.
+8, 2020, killing a passenger and severely injuring the driver.
 Steel poles, most just a few feet from the 55 mph roadway, remain on that section of road.

 The poles, some more than 90 feet tall and 9 feet around and set in concrete foundations, were the subject of protests by hundreds of residents and a 2017 lawsuit by Brookhaven and Southampton towns, which alleged LIPA and PSEG didn’t go through the proper reviews before installing them.
 Residents have complained the poles are unsightly and a road hazard.